jecinta254/Printf/README.md

-printf project
+0x11.
+C - printf
+Project to be done in teams of 2 people
-team: Jecinta Munyua, Karama Gueye for five days
+(your team: Jecinta Munyua, Karama Gueye)